cyberphor/blog/_posts/guides/2020-09-27-windows-group-policy.md

 11. Highlight your script and click-on "Open"
 12. Specify any script parameters and then, click-on "OK"
   * Don't forget to link your existing GPO to the relevant OU
-  * Also, rememeber to run `gpupdate /force; shutdown /r /t 000` when testing your startup script
+  * Run `gpupdate /force; shutdown /r /t 000` when testing your startup script